snewhouse/katacoda-scenarios/bioconda_genmed/markdown/02_install_anaconda.md

 For the installation to take effect, enter the command `source ~/.bashrc`.

 `source ~/.bashrc`{{execute}}

+Or, if installing on your local machine, to make the changes take effect, you close and then re-open your Terminal window.

 #### Verify and test installation
 After your install is complete, you can verify it by running `conda --version`